 While you may want to get through all the material as quickly as possible, pulling an all-nighter is not the suggested route.
 After hours of studying, your brain needs to rest and let all the information you just reviewed sink in.
 Not only will you be more focused and productive when studying, getting enough sleep will help relieve stress.
 Catch up on your zzz’s and aim for 6 to 8 hours of sleep every night.

-Good luck on your final exams, Lions.
+Good luck on your final assignments and exams, Lions.
 I’m off to study!

 What are your study strategies for final exams?
 Comment below or tweet us on Twitter at @YorkUStudents.